Piyushgilada/Databricks-End-To-End-Flights-Project/README.md

 This project equips you with cutting-edge data engineering skills, prepares you for real-world challenges, and enables you to build scalable, maintainable pipelines and dimensional models aligned with industry standards.

----

-If you want, I can also provide a detailed outline or FAQ about the project.